Hendrikto/Gudoku/README.md

 representing empty cells as "." but you can use any character you want.
 You can even mix and match different characters.

+Gudoku will reject Sudokus containing collisions with an error message stating where the collsion occurred.

+    gudoku 11

+will result in

+    Error: Specified seed contains a collision at position 2.

 #### Examples
     gudoku ""
     gudoku .